Improving FTR/FPY metrics in masterbatch production

 ML Model Types:

-FTR/FPY Impact: ML models can raise FTR rates from around 60-70% to 85-95% levels.
-In a pilot application, 73% of errors due to color mismatch were predicted and prevented before production.
+FTR/FPY Impact: ML models can raise FTR rates from around 60–70% to the 85–95% range.
+In one pilot application, 73% of errors caused by color non-conformance were predicted and prevented before production.

-Concrete Example: A masterbatch manufacturer was experiencing 15% quality issues in pigment lots from the supplier.
-Using 18 months of past data, a Random Forest model learned the relationship between supplier information, lot number, spectroscopic measurements, and production results.
-The model detected problematic lots with 92% accuracy in advance, allowing them to be processed with separate recipes or rejected.
+Concrete Example: A masterbatch manufacturer was experiencing quality problems in 15% of pigment lots from a raw material supplier.
+A Random Forest model using 18 months of historical data learned the relationship between supplier information, lot number, spectroscopic measurements, and production outcomes.
+The model identified problematic lots with 92% accuracy in advance, enabling these lots to be processed with separate recipes or rejected.

 2. Adaptive Recipe Optimization